Superior Mesenteric Artery (SMA) Syndrome

 No racial differences have been identified.

-More females are affected by SMA syndrome.
-In one large series of 75 patients with superior mesenteric artery syndrome, two thirds of the cases involved women, with an average age of 41 years; one third of cases involved men, with an average age of 38 years.
+More females than males are affected by SMA syndrome.
+In one large series of 75 patients with SMA syndrome, two thirds of the cases involved women, with an average age of 41 years; one third of cases involved men, with an average age of 38 years.

 SMA syndrome usually occurs in older children and adolescents.
 In one report, 75% of the cases occurred in patients aged 10-30 years.